konform-kt/konform/README.md

 }
 ```

-if you need to use a value further in, you can capture an earlier value with dynamic.
+if you need to use a value further in, you can capture an earlier value with `dynamic`.

 ```kotlin
 data class Numbers(val minimum: Int, val numbers: List<Int>)